www.benohanian.com

 ANTRANIK BENOHANIAN MD, FRCP

 Since 1978, Dr. Benohanian has been treating hyperhidrosis with an extemporaneous formulation consisting of topical aluminum chloride in a salicylic acid gel.
 This formulation prevented many hyperhidrosis victims from getting surgery.
-This gel is now available on the market under the name of Hydrosal®.
+The gel is now available without prescription in all pharmacies across Canada under the name : Hydrosal® Gel.

-Dr. Benohanian uses Botox® with injections when topical treatments fail to control focal hyperhidrosis (excessive sweating of axillary, inguinal, craniofacial, palmar and plantar regions).
+Dr. Benohanian uses Botulinum Toxin type A with injections when topical treatments fail to control focal hyperhidrosis (excessive sweating of axillary, inguinal, craniofacial, palmar and plantar regions).
 Botox injections on the armpits, groins and craniofacial areas are usually well tolerated with little or no anesthesia.

 For palmar and plantar hyperhidrosis, the procedure is much more complex necessitating regional or general anesthesia because of the densely innervated skin in those areas.
 Because of that, many physicians are reluctant to treat palmar and plantar hyperhidrosis.